simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 )
 ```

-Tha syntax in the dict on the notebook is a bit tricky and prone to error because that dict will be converted to strings and than to json, be sure to do a little try and error.
+That syntax in the dict on the notebook is a bit tricky and prone to error because that dict will be converted to strings and than to json, be sure to do a little try and error.

 In the train script we can retrieve those from the environment variable `SM_HPS`:

 ```python
 hyperparameters = json.loads(read_env_var('SM_HPS', {}))
 ```

+You can find the definition of `read_env_var()` in [sagemaker_utils.py](Mask_RCNN/mrcnn/sagemaker_utils.py).

 That lead to: